Create an income plan for the life you want in retirement.

 Planning for Income When You're Close to Retirement

 Living in retirement will be very different from working toward it.
-You’ll need a plan to cover expenses and helps your money last as long as you need it.
+You’ll need a plan to cover expenses and to help answer the question of how long your money will last in retirement.
 Watch our Retirement Income video series and read on for more income planning strategies.

 1. Picture It: Know What You Want

 Visualize what you want retirement to look like, and then prioritize your life goals.
 Many people skip this step, but it’s important when you’re planning out how you’ll pay for your future lifestyle.
 Ask yourself:

 What kind of legacy do I want to leave?

 Use your current expenses and investments (as expected income) as a starting point to map out a realistic retirement budget.